mouzhass/String-Searching-Algorithms-Comparison/README.md

   “Does the pattern start here?
 No?
 Move one step and try again.”

   Good for:
-  Small texts
+  Small texts,
-  Easy to understand
+  Easy to understand,
   Worst performance on big files

 2. KMP (Knuth–Morris–Pratt)